dita-ot/dita-ot/CONTRIBUTING.md

 *  version of DITA-OT, and
 *  a self-contained test case.

 A test case is simply a set of files that can be used to reproduce the issue.
-[Gist][3] is an easy way to upload your test files and link them to the issue description.
+[Gist][3] is an easy way to upload your test files and link them to the issue description; github also allows you to create a zip of test files and attach those to the issue.

 _or — even better:_